nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 **Main components of the architecture**

-`ExchangeCourseMapper` class is responsible for the app launch and shut down.
+`ExchangeCourseMapper` class (referred to as `Main` in diagram) is responsible for the app launch and shut down.
 * At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
 * At shut down, it shuts down the other components and invokes cleanup methods where necessary.